Another Subway Ride To The Bronx

 After that, Katy continues her story, a nurse’s aide for 50 years, with a $30,000 yearly salary.
 The borrower is taking out a $40,000 home equity loan.
 Confiding that this is the first time she has ever been borrowing money.
 The distraught woman hangs her head and leans towards me.
 Katy tries to hold back a sob and fails; a loud outcry bursts out alarmingly, drawing looks from all in the small bank.

-Accordingly, the sounds of Ireland are resonating.
-“Tis a might be a mortal sin, ’tis!” as she cries and cries.
+The sounds of Ireland are resonating.
+“Tis a might be a mortal sin, ‘tis!” as she cries and cries.
 I steady her as she almost falls from the chair and whispers, it’s ok.
 Katy continues her self-beating, “what would Father Raymond say, Bishop John and the Holy Pope.”
 All while Katy keeps crossing herself.
-She rests her stricken face in her palms and weeping mutedly.
+She rests her stricken face in her palms and weeps mutedly.

 Are We In Bible Study?